macsux/dotnet-accelerator/README.md

 For both commands, make sure you've specified the correct Git repository.
 For the first command, the Git repository needs to be specified in the ./config/workload.yaml file and it exists as a parameter to the second command.

-`tanzu apps workload create dotnet-accelerator -f ./config/workload.yaml`
+`tanzu apps workload create dotnet-accelerator -f ./kubernetes/workload.yaml`

-or

-`tanzu apps workload create dotnet-accelerator --git-repo https://github.com/fjb4/dotnet-accelerator --git-branch master --type web --env DbType=SQLite --env ConnectionStrings__Database="DataSource=myshareddb;mode=memory;cache=shared"`